 L.B.
 Foster is an established supplier of LIDAR detection systems for Level Crossing applications in Europe.
-Our Nottinghambased Technology Centre immediately rose to the challenge of evolving our 2-LIDAR Level Crossing Product in to a multiple head LIDAR fence that can cater for long stretches of rockfall-susceptible track.

-The chosen site for a trial LIDAR fence was on BNSF's Washington track along the banks of the Columbia River.
-The area known as Fallbridge possesses 600 feet (185 metres) of fracturing shale rock in near vertical cliffs adjacent to the track.
+Our Nottingham-based Technology Centre immediately rose to the challenge of evolving our 2-LIDAR Level Crossing Product in to a multiple head LIDAR fence that can cater for long stretches of rockfallsusceptible track.
+The chosen site for a trial LIDAR fence was on the Class 1 freight railroad's Washington track along the banks of the Columbia River.
+The area known as Fallbridge possesses 600 feet (185 meters) of fracturing shale rock in near vertical cliffs adjacent to the track.